afrl-rq/OpenUxAS/src/ada/src/services/template/README.md

 When invoking the script you must specify the service name, in Ada source code format.
 For example, for the Route Aggregator service you would specify "Route_Aggregator" as the single argument to the script.
 The argument must be a legal Ada name because the script uses it as-is in the generated source files.
 That's why the underscore is included in the argument.
 Although Ada is case-insensitive, we suggest that you use the casing indicated so that it will be consistent with the rest of the code generated in the files.
 That will enhance readability.

 The script is named "gen_service_files.sh".
-Therfore, you invoke the script with that name and the name of the service to be supported.
+Therefore, you invoke the script with that name and the name of the service to be supported.
 For example:

      ./gen_service_files.sh My_Route_Aggregator